Share:

 • migrate all those VMs, that have volumes on the affected pool, to a destination cluster’s hosts to which you want to scope the pool – so that no VM is running on hosts outside the cluster to which you are scoping the pool.

-• define “pod_id” and “cluster_id” fields in the “storage_pool” table with proper Pod ID and Cluster ID, and also change the “scope” field to “CLUSTER”)
+• define “pod_id” and “cluster_id” fields in the “storage_pool” table with proper Pod ID and Cluster ID, and also change the “scope” field to “CLUSTER”, while ensuring the correct value in the “hypervisor” column)

 • Restart all cloudstack-management servers, one by one